The Infatuation Is Always There

 The Infatuation Is Always There is the second album by Filipino band Typecast, but their first release on a major record label.
 It was released in August 2004 under EMI Records Philippines on audio compact disc and produced by Raimund Marasigan and Diego Castillo.

+A vinyl record version of this album will be available for the first time to commemorate the album's 20th anniversary.
+It will be released under Eikon Records.
+2 versions of the vinyl record will be available by January 2025.
+250 copies of 2-colored vinyl will be available on Eikon Records' Facebook page, and 100 copies of Opaque Purple will be available exclusively from the Ted Ellis Record store.